Samiah445/early-cardiac-arrest-prediction/README.md

 ---

-## 📄 Full Report
+##  Full Report
-👉 See full project report: report.pdf
+ See full project report: report.pdf

 ---

-## 🎯 My Contribution (Samia AlMalki)
+##  My Contribution
 - Worked on LSTM model development for time-series prediction
-- Data preprocessing and feature engineering
 - Contributed to model evaluation and performance analysis

 ---